Survival log

 How do I survive longer in 100 Days At Sea?

-Keep resources, bonfire fuel, food, and raft defenses ahead of exploration.
+Keep supplies, bonfire fuel, food, storage, and raft defenses ahead of exploration.

 Official badges track day 1, 5, 10, 20, 30, 40, 50, 60, 70, 80, 90, and 100 milestones.